MicrosoftDocs/defender-docs/defender/threat-intelligence/data-sets.md

 ## Certificates
 Beyond securing your data, SSL Certificates are a fantastic way for users to connect disparate network infrastructure.
 Modern scanning techniques allow us to perform data requests against every node on the Internet in a matter of hours, meaning we can easily associate a certificate to an IP address hosting it on a regular basis.

 Much like a Whois record, SSL certificates require information to be supplied by the user to generate the final product.
 Aside from the domain, the SSL certificate is being created for (unless self-signed), any of the additional information can be made up by the user.
-Where Microsoft’s users see the most value from SSL certificates is not necessarily the unique data someone may use when generating the certificate, but where it's hosted.
+Where Microsoft's users see the most value from SSL certificates is not necessarily the unique data someone may use when generating the certificate, but where it's hosted.

 To access an SSL certificate, it needs to be associated with a web server and exposed through a particular port (most often 443).
 Using mass Internet scans on a weekly basis, it's possible to scan all IP addresses and obtain any certificate being hosted to build a historic repository of certificate data.
 Having a database of IP addresses to SSL certificate mappings provides users with a way to identify overlaps in infrastructure.